Feeling Alone On Valentine's Day? Six Ways To Embrace Solitude

 If you’re lonely on Valentine’s Day, reframing the holiday in your mind may be helpful.
 While romantic love can add joy and meaning to one’s life, its absence may not necessarily be negative in every scenario.
 Adopting a healthier mindset about Valentine’s Day may be the first step toward overcoming loneliness.

-Below are several considerations that may be helpful for recontextualizing what it means to be single:
+Below are some considerations that may be helpful for recontextualizing what it means to be single:

 • Reframe your experience: Being single doesn’t indicate something is wrong with you.
 It can suggest that you’re holding out for the right person, are focused on other priorities, or have left an unhealthy relationship.